Ialoveni

 Ialoveni ([jaloˈvenʲ]) is a city in the Republic of Moldova situated 10 km from Chișinău.
 The city is administrative center of the Ialoveni District.

 History

-On 25 March 1977 the settlement was named to Kutuzov, and also its status was changed to urban-type settlement.
-In 1989, after Moldova gained suveranity, on citizens demand, the locality re-took its old name – Ialoveni.
-Since 7 December 1994 Ialoveni has status of city/town (oraş).
+On 25 March 1977 the settlement was renamed Kutuzov, and its status was changed to urban-type settlement.
+In 1989, after Moldova became independent, on citizens' demand, the municipality re-took its old name – Ialoveni.
+Since 7 December 1994 Ialoveni has the status of a city/town (oraş).

+Demographics

+According to the 2024 census, 14,665 inhabitants lived in Ialoveni, an increase compared to the previous census in 2014, when 12,515 inhabitants were registered.